 Drawing Scared Anime Eyes Side View

-For scared anime eyes from the side view draw them wide open and draw the pupil significantly smaller than normal.
-You want to leave a lot of space between the pupil and the eyelids.
-As already mentioned it can be hard to leave enough space between the eyes and the eyelids when drawing anime eyes as the pupils are often vertically stretched.
-For this reason you can draw the pupils smaller for certain expressions.
+For scared anime eyes from the side view draw them wide open and draw the iris significantly smaller than normal.
+You want to leave a lot of space between the iris and the eyelids.
+As already mentioned it can be hard to leave enough space between the eyes and the eyelids when drawing anime eyes as the irises and pupils are often vertically stretched.
+For this reason you can draw the irises/pupils smaller for certain expressions.

 Drawing Puzzled Anime Eyes Side View